Aftermath (Part 20 - Finale)

 "It's not me," she replied.

 Mu dropped himself into a chair and peered at the sensor readings.
 He spat.
-"It's changed," he said, "although heaven knows what it means."
+"It's changed," he said,

 "Duck down a bit," Arrachachak ordered, moving over next to Mu and trying to read the screens.